odoo/odoo/doc/import.rst

 This second phase takes the record dicts, extracts the :ref:`dbid` and :ref:`xid` if present and attempts to convert each field to a type matching what OpenERP expects to write.

-Empty fields (empty strings) are replaced with the ``False`` value, and non-empty fields are converted through :class:`~openerp.addons.base.ir.ir_fields.ir_fields_converter`:
+* Empty fields (empty strings) are replaced with the ``False`` value

+* Non-empty fields are converted through :class:`~openerp.addons.base.ir.ir_fields.ir_fields_converter`

+.. note:: if a field is specified in the import, its default will *never* be
+          used.
+If some records need to have a value and others need to use the model's default, either specify that default explicitly or do the import in two phases.

 Char, text and binary fields
 ++++++++++++++++++++++++++++